-All policies, procedures, the pandemic plan, and the infection control programme have been developed and approved at Board level.
+There is a comprehensive organisational infection control plan in place which is reviewed annually.
 Infection control education is provided to staff at the start of their employment, and as part of the annual education plan.

-Surveillance data is undertaken, including the use of standardised surveillance definitions, ethnicity data.
+Surveillance data is undertaken, including the use of standardised surveillance definitions, and ethnicity data.
 Infection incidents are collected and analysed for trends and the information used to identify opportunities for improvements.
 Benchmarking occurs.
-There had been four outbreak (one Norovirus, and three Covid-19) recorded and reported on since the last audit.
+There had been several outbreaks (Respiratory Syncytial Virus, Covid-19 and gastro-enteritis related) recorded and reported on since the last audit.